virtual-labs/exp-available-organic-carbon-content-amrt/experiment/aim.md

+### Aim of the experiment
-### To determine the available organic carbon in the soil.
+- To determine the available organic carbon in the soil.